DaliaSmir/maze/README.md

 Part of the task is to understand the existing code.
 **There is no need to change the files terminal.c and Makefile, only maze.h and maze.c.**

-For the complete instruction document, you can read the Assignment5.pdf document.
+For the complete instruction document, you can read the Assignment5.pdf (question no. 3) document.